nguyenhuuduy6592/my-coding-plugins/worktree-dev/commands/worktree-complete.md

 git checkout main
 ```

-If this fails, report the error and stop.
+If this fails, ask user for next action using AskUserQuestion:
+- Question: "Failed to switch to main.
+What would you like to do?"
+- Options:
+  - Retry
+  - Cancel

+If user chooses Retry: Retry the command
+If user chooses Cancel: Stop and inform user

-### Step 4: Attempt Merge
+### Step 3: Attempt Merge

 Attempt to merge the worktree branch to main: